-I don't know whether Harry Styles is singing about spiritual messages in his new single Sign Of The Times (unlikely), but it's true that society does have a low-key fixation with signs from the Universe which, in a population that's largely skeptical about the presence of a higher power, I find particularly intriguing.
+I find it quite intriguing that, in a population which is largely skeptical about the presence of a higher power, society has a low-key fixation with signs from the Universe.
 But theological musings aside, it does seem as if many people are very open to receiving messages from the Universe to help them navigate through life – particularly when it comes to validating certain life choices.
 Trouble is, it's not always easy to recognise signs – plus, given the human brain's fondness for overanalying things, we can sometimes ascribe meaning in the wrong places rather than where it *actually* is.

 I remember hearing the holistic nutritionist and all-round wonderful human Dr Libby Weaver talking about how the law of attraction means we attract what we focus on (a message that comes up time and time again in angel card readings).
 She gave the example of someone considering buying a certain type of car, let's say a blue VW Golf.
 Suddenly they'll start seeing blue VW Golfs everywhere, causing them to exclaim: "It's a sign!"
 It's not.
 This is simply a result of them being more aware of that model of car – a focus that attracts more VW Golfs into their atmosphere.
 It's an easy mistake to make.
 The angels do have certain signs they typically use such as feathers (read more here), but often the signs are not so prescribed.